ketan9190/sfcc-archive-import/README.md

   -p, --password String          BM password
   -c, --clientId String          OCAPI client ID
-  -l, --clientPassword String    OCAPI client password --folderToImport, --fi String  Path of folder to be imported --doNotZip, --dnz              Used when zip file is provided in folderToImport path, zipping the folder
-                                 is not required
+  -l, --clientPassword String    OCAPI client password --folderToImport, --fi String  Path of folder to be imported relative to current working directory --doNotZip, --dnz              Used when zip file is provided in folderToImport path, zipping the folder is not required
 </pre>
 Default clientId and clientPassword (aaaaaaaaaaaaaaaaaaaaaaaaaaaaaa) will be used if it is not provided.